PowerShift Publications 2018-2011

 Treaty-Alliance position paper: For human rights regulation of the global economy

-The position paper by Sarah Lincoln, Maren Leifker and Karolin Seitz, Treaty Alliance Germany, calls for an international legal framework that obliges transnational corporations to respect human rights.
-It argues that existing trade and investment protection agreements facilitate access to markets and raw materials, but insufficiently address the protection of human rights.
-The paper calls for a binding UN agreement that creates clear rules for companies and opens up legal remedies for those affected.
+The position paper by Sarah Lincoln, Maren Leifker and Karolin Seitz, Treaty Alliance Germany, calls for an international legal framework that requires transnational corporations to respect human rights.
+It argues that existing trade and investment agreements facilitate access to markets and raw materials, but insufficiently address the protection of human rights.
+The paper advocates a binding UN agreement that creates clear rules for companies and opens up litigation opportunities for those affected.

 This comprehensive analysis by Alessa Hartmann and Thomas Fritz, PowerShift, examines the EU's free trade and investment policy, in particular its impact on sustainable development and social justice.
-She criticizes the fact that current agreements primarily serve the interests of the economy, while ecological and social standards often fade into the background.
+She criticises the fact that current agreements primarily serve the interests of the economy, while environmental and social standards often fall into the background.

 2016